nicu1989/docs-as-code/docs/index.rst

 Docs-As-Code
 =====================

-This is a test:Welcome to the docs-as-code documentation, it is organized into several key sections.
+This is a test: Welcome to the docs-as-code documentation, it is organized into several key sections.

 .. grid:: 1 1 3 3